Running FragPipe in command line interface (headless mode)

 --threads <integer> # (optional) Specify the number of threads.
 Default = core number - 1

---config-msfragger <string> # (optional) specify the location of the MSFragger jar file.
+--config-tools-folder <string> # (optional) specify the folder containing MSFragger, IonQuant, and dirTracer.
 If not specified, using the one in the cache.

---config-philosopher <string> # (optional) specify the location of the Philosopher binary file.
+--config-diann <string> # (optional) specify the location of the DIA-NN binary file (the actual executable file `DiaNN.exe`, not the DIA-NN installation file).
 If not specified, using the one in the cache.
+It could be from the previously configured or the build-in one.

 --config-python <string> # (optional) specify the location of the Python directory.
 If not specified, using the one in the cache.